Florida Law Squatters Rights: A Fight for Private Property Rights

 Is this this same as the anti squatting law?

 Yes, there is many names for this law.
-Such as: Florida Anti-Squatter Law, Squatters’ Rights Florida 2024, New Squatters Law in Florida, and Tenant Squatting.
+Such as: Florida Anti-Squatter Law, Squatters’ Rights Florida 2024, New Squatters' Law in Florida, and Tenant Squatting.

 What is the new squatter law?

 The new Florida law, HB 621, makes it easier for property owners to evict squatters.
+A big update to squatters rights Florida.

 What are squatters’ rights?